vesoft-inc/nebula/docs/get-started.md

 ```

 #### Create a Graph Space

-<em>Space</em> is a region that provides physically isolation of graphs in Nebula.
+**SPACE** is a region that provides physically isolation of graphs in Nebula.
 First we need to create a space and use it before other operations.

 To list all existing spaces:
 ```shell
 nebula> SHOW SPACES;
 ```

-To create a new space named <em>myspace_test2</em> :
+To create a new space named _myspace_test2_ :
 ```shell
 nebula> CREATE SPACE myspace_test2(partition_num=1, replica_factor=1);

 -- Use this space
 nebula> USE myspace_test2;
 ```
-<em>replica_factor</em> specifies the number of replicas in the cluster.
+`replica_factor` specifies the number of replicas in the cluster.

-<em>partition_num</em> specifies the number of partitions in one replica.
+`partition_num` specifies the number of partitions in one replica.

 #### Define Graph Schema

-The **CREATE TAG** statement defines a tag, with a type name and an attribute list.
+The `CREATE TAG` statement defines a tag, with a type name and an attribute list.
 ```shell
 nebula> CREATE TAG course(name string, credits int);
 nebula> CREATE TAG building(name string);
 nebula> CREATE TAG student(name string, age int, gender string);
 ```
-The **CREATE EDGE** statement defines an edge type.
+The `CREATE EDGE` statement defines an edge type.
 ```shell
 nebula> CREATE EDGE like(likeness double);
 nebula> CREATE EDGE select(grade int);
 ```

-To list the tags and edge types we just created：
+To list the tags and edge types that we just created：
 ```shell
 -- Show tag list
 nebula> SHOW TAGS;